Who we are

 We run the website PhotoWorkout.com (https://www.photoworkout.com) and we write about everything photography.

 We are an online photography magazine (based out of Germany) with contributors from around the world.
-We aim for making our website accessible for everyone irrespective of which country they are visiting from.
+We aim to make our website accessible for everyone irrespective of which country they are visiting from.

 What Personal Data We Collect & Why